Life From the Dead

 A Sermon on Romans 11:13-15Read more

 What is the future of the Jewish nation?
-According to Dr. Martyn Lloyd-Jones in this sermon on Romans 11:13-15, we do not have to wonder.
-For God has prophesied through the Apostle Paul that there will be a great day when Israel is saved.
-While they may have stumbled, this was only temporary in order that the Gospel might go to all the nations of the Gentiles.
-God has promised that there will come a day when the dead come to life, that is, when the spiritually dead Israelites receive the Gospel of Jesus Christ and believe in Him.
+According to Dr. Martyn Lloyd-Jones in this sermon on Romans 11:13–15 titled “Life From the Dead,” one does not have to wonder since God prophesied through the apostle Paul that there will be a great day when Israel is saved.
+While they may have stumbled, this was only temporary in order that the gospel might go to all the nations of the Gentiles.
+God has promised that there will come a day when the dead come to life; that is, when the spiritually dead Israelites receive the gospel of Jesus Christ and believe in Him.
 All Christians ought to pray and seek the day when God moves and causes a great revival amongst the people of Israel.
 Furthermore, Paul warns Gentile Christians from becoming prideful and boastful towards the Jewish people, for both Jew and Gentile are justified by faith in Christ as a gift from God.
 How should this message change the way Christians live now?
-Christians ought to seek to evangelize the people of Israel because they know that there will be a day when God causes a great revival amongst them!
-The Church ought to pray and eagerly await the day when God fulfills His promise and brings many national Israelites into the Church of Jesus Christ.
+Christians ought to seek to evangelize the people of Israel because they know that there will be a day when God causes a great revival amongst them.
+The church ought to pray and eagerly await the day when God fulfills His promise and brings many national Israelites into the church of Jesus Christ.

 Additional Scripture Translations

 Romans 11:13-15, New American Standard Bible

 13But I am speaking to you who are Gentiles.
 Therefore insofar as I am an apostle of Gentiles, I magnify my ministry 14if somehow I may move my own people to jealousy and save some of them.
 15For if their rejection proves to be the reconciliation of the world, what will their acceptance be but life from the dead?

 Romans 11:13-15, King James Version